How it's done

 What are the industry benchmarks?

-In this section you will find financial performance benchmarks for businesses in your industry from Statistics Canada for small/medium ($30K-5M revenue), and large-sized businesses ($5M-20M revenue).
-You can use this information to see how your business measures up to the competition or when preparing a business plan.
+In this section you will find financial performance benchmarks, from Statistics Canada, that report on Canadian businesses in your industry.
+You can use this information for small/medium ($30K-5M revenue), or large-sized businesses ($5M-20M revenue) to see how your business measures up to the competition, or when preparing a business plan.

 Profitable vs Non-Profitable Businesses (Small/Medium)